The University of Maine at Farmington’s Alpine Operations Certificate program: Turn your passion for skiing and snowboarding into a career.

 Get Your Shred On — FREE

 Plus, all full-time UMF students can also get FREE skiing and snowboarding lessons at Titcomb.
 The free lessons include a 7-week program at Titcomb followed by 1 big mountain experience at either Sunday River or Sugarloaf.
 And guess who the instructors will be?
-Alpine Ops students!
+Alpine Ops students (you)!

-UMF also offers men’s and women’s intercollegiate Alpine ski racing, Nordic, and Snowboarding through the United States Collegiate Ski & Snowboard Association (USCSA).
+UMF also offers men’s and women’s intercollegiate Alpine ski racing, Nordic racing and Snowboardcross and Slopestyle through the United States Collegiate Ski & Snowboard Association (USCSA).
 Sugarloaf and Titcomb Mountain our home training mountains.

 What Courses Might You Take in The Alpine Operations Certificate Program?SKI 120 Orientation to Alpine Operations